muhammadsalah/Blockchain-weekends/README.md

 	peer channel update -o orderer1.network.com:7050 -c channel -f ./channel-artifacts/mailbox2MSPanchors.tx --tls true --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/network.com/orderers/orderer1.network.com/msp/tlscacerts/tlsca.network.com-cert.pem

 Please visit the “cli_init.sh” to have a better grasp, and careful that the peer is preconfigured to act on behalf of the first anchor peer.
+Notice, if you did not comment the command of the CLI container in network.yaml file, the above steps are not unnecessary.

 ##						Deploying Sample Chaincode													##
+We have a very trivial chaincode, that is mere purpose is to store the identity of the creator (invoker) against some key to be stored in the world state data base.
+It's rather trivial, and check it through chaincode folder.

+You are still using terminal 2 here, so don't panic.
+Issue these in the CLI dev container.
 First we make sure that our identity is set to PEER 0 in Org mailbox 1

 	export CORE_PEER_ADDRESS=peer0.mailbox1.network.com:7051